Honey (Mariah Carey song): Live performances

-For her Rainbow World Tour (2000), the beginning of the original video served as the acts intro.
-As the music began playing, Carey emerged wearing a mini sailor suit and a matching headpiece.
-During the set, many male dancers joined Carey on stage, and re-enacted a similar performance than that of her previous tour.
+For her Rainbow World Tour (2000), Carey re-enacted a similar performance than that of her previous tour, with her and her dancers wearing sailor-inspired outfits.
 "Honey" was performed during Carey's following tour, the Charmbracelet World Tour (2003–2004).
-The performances of the song throughout the tour were altered from those in 1997–98.
-The act began with the video intro like before, however the dancers featured no longer bore any resemblance to the video.
-Male and female dancers joined, performing traditional and exotic dance routines.
-Carey donned a blue one piece mini skirt, and joins with some light dance moves.
 Carey continued performing the song throughout her 2006 tour, The Adventures of Mimi.
 The performance did not include any video intro, but did introduce a four-piece of male dancers dressed in sailor outfits.
 Carey wore a pair of black leggings, accompanied by a sparkling mini-bra.
 During the performance in Madison Square Garden, Carey was joined with Sean "Diddy" Combs (previously known as Puffy) on stage after the second verse.
 During her Angels Advocate Tour (2010) performance of the song, Carey donned a sparkling mini-Herve Leger gown, with a faux-fur snug jacket.
 During the song, male and female dancers joined her on stage, and performed up-tempo dance routines.
 She performed the song regularly during The Elusive Chanteuse Show (2014), singing the So So Def Mix.
 She also included the song in her 2015 Las Vegas residency, Mariah Carey Number 1's, where she would enter the stage in a black leotard, riding a yellow jet ski, in homage to the video.
 Carey started performing "Honey" for the first time since July 2017 on her second concert residency, The Butterfly Returns (2018).

+During The LOX's 2021 battle with The Diplomats (DipSet) via Timbaland and Swizz Beatz' Verzuz at the Hulu Theater at Madison Square Garden, Jadakiss performed his verse from the Bad Boy Remix of "Honey" as part of a medley.
+Specifically, in response to a remark from Juelz Santana after DipSet had played Cam'ron's "Oh Boy" and "Hey Ma" that The LOX had no records for female fans, The LOX performed the Bad Boy Remix of "Honey", "Ryde or Die, Bitch" featuring Eve, other remixes featuring them of Jennifer Lopez's "Jenny from the Block" and Mary J. Blige's "Family Affair" and also Sheek Louch's "Good Love" and Jadakiss' "Knock Yourself Out".
+Before he performed his "Honey" Bad Boy Remix verse, Jadakiss remarked, "We got Grammys!
+These (expletive)s (DipSet) don't know what Grammys look like, they know what grams look like!"